 Subsection 5.
-When orientation is provided for new employees, the Employer shall inform the new employee(s) that their position is covered by a collective bargaining agreement and provide the name of a designated Federation representative who can be contacted by the employee during nonduty hours to provide additional information.
+When orientation is provided for new employees, the Employer shall inform the new employee(s) that their position is covered by a collective bargaining agreement and provide the name of a designated Federation representative who can be contacted by the employee during non-duty hours to provide additional information.

 Section 5.
-Pay and Hours: A regular workday shall be defined as eight hours of continuous work in a 24-hour period.
+Pay and Hours: A regular workday shall be defined as eight hours of continuous work in a 24hour period.
 Included are two 15-minute duty free rest breaks.
 Rest breaks will not be taken in conjunction with the start or end of the workday or other breaks during the workday.
 A regular work period shall be defined as five regular workdays, Monday through Friday inclusive, totaling 40 hours.
 A regular work week shall be defined as a regularly recurring period of 168 hours in the form of seven consecutive 24-hour periods.
 Days off will be consecutive and recurring unless mutually agreed upon.
 The work week as established by the employer begins on Saturday at 12:01 a.m. and ends on Friday at midnight.
 For the purpose of minimum wage and overtime calculation, each work week stands alone.

 Subsection 1.
 "Alternative work hours" shall include scheduled hours Monday through Friday before 8 a.m. or after 5 p.m., or scheduled hours on a Saturday or Sunday.
 Employees hired before January 1, 1996, may be scheduled to work up to 8 hours per week on an alternative schedule if mutually agreeable to the employer and employee.
 Employees hired after January 1, 1996, may be scheduled to work up to 16 hours per week on an alternative schedule, as mutually agreed, but if mutual agreement cannot be reached, management's staffing needs shall supersede the employee's preferred alternative schedule.
-If mutual agreement cannot be reached, management's staffing needs shall supersede the employees' preferred alternative schedule.
-An employee may request an alternate work schedule, not to exceed 40 hours per week, with the approval of the employee's Deputy Chief or designee.
+If mutual agreement cannot be reached, management cannot be reached, management's staffing needs shall supersede the employee's preferred alternative schedule.
+If mutual agreement cannot be reached, management's staffing needs shall supersede the employee may request an alternate work schedule, not to exceed 40 hours per week, with the approval of the employee's Deputy Chief or designee.